ghxiao/city-bench/README.md

    The `connection_id` refers to `CONNECTION` from the defintions.
 `sql_statement` defines the SQL "Select-From-Where" statement which is executed on the refered database.
 The result can be processed a set of n-tuples, which can be accessed by its index in the `target` step.
-E.g.,
+For instance,

    `source id1  SELECT osm_id, name, ST_AsEWKT(way) AS geo FROM planet_osm_polygon WHERE leisure = 'park'`